Why blocking IP addresses won't protect your ads from click fraud

 Why aren't the ad networks detecting click fraud?

-Many ad networks do a bad job at detecting click fraud.
-For example, if a criminal creates a bot using Puppeteer-Extra and its stealth plugin, and routes the bot's traffic through a residential proxy service, Microsoft Ads won't detect the bot, and the criminal will profit from every fake click.
+Most ad networks do a bad job at detecting click fraud.
+For example, if a criminal creates a bot using Puppeteer-Extra and its stealth plugin, and routes the bot's traffic through a residential proxy service, none of the ad networks will detect the bot, and the criminal will profit from every fake click.

 Will blocking IP addresses prevent click fraud?